William R. Smith (physician): Emergency medicine

 Smith began studying emergency medicine in high school completing his EMT basic training.
 After college he completed a paramedic program in Colorado before attending medical school.
 He also attended the National Search and Rescue Academy and has served on the American Board of Emergency Medicine since 2005.

 A clinical assistant professor at the University of Washington School of Medicine, Smith does IV, suture, intubation workshops.
 He teaches environmental emergencies, spinal and cardiovascular emergencies and responses to terrorism to the Jackson Hole Fire/EMS.
 He also teaches at the Stanford School of Medicine, Department of Emergency Medicine.

 At St. John’s Medical Center in Jackson, Wyoming, he teaches the medical staff about trauma, avalanche injuries, hypothermia and other emergency medical injuries seen in the intensive care unit.

 In 2008, he was appointed to American Heart Association, where he served on the First Aid Subcommittee and the American Red Cross First Aid Science Advisory Board.
 In 2010 and 2015 he helped develop international recommendations for first aid guidelines for the American Red Cross and the American Heart Association.

 Military service

 In 2001 Smith joined the U.S. Army Reserve, where he rose to the rank of colonel in 2018.
-From 2005-2014, he was deployed to Iraq, Egypt, Kuwait, Croatia, Panama and El Salvador.
+From 2005 to 2014, he was deployed to Iraq, Egypt, Kuwait, Croatia, Panama and El Salvador.
 He worked at military hospitals, led training exercises and taught courses on altitude illness, disaster medicine, lightning and search and mountain rescues to the army.
 After 2014, Smith became disaster medicine branch chief for the U.S. Army Medical Command in San Antonio, Texas, medical director for the Emergency Management Division and Medical Response Element and gained top secret security clearance.
 He is also a subject matter expert for DARPA, the Defense Advanced Research Project Agency.